2020 Quality Improvement Projects

 Simultaneously, MSQC has been focused on the development and implementation of care pathways for surgical procedures.
-Each of the care pathways that have been developed to date (inguinal/femoral hernia, cholecystectomy, colectomy, and hysterectomy) have included similar elements of pain management, which are vital to supporting the practice of reduced opioid prescribing.
+Each of the care pathways that have been developed to date (hernia repair, cholecystectomy, colectomy, and hysterectomy) have included similar elements of pain management, which are vital to supporting the practice of reduced opioid prescribing.

 In 2020 each hospital will be asked to identify two procedures for which an MSQC care pathway has been developed, and then undertake a “rapid improvement QI implementation cycle”.
 In addition, the Collaborative Wide Measure is to increase the response rate to the Patient Reported Outcomes (PROs) survey at 30 days post-surgery to continue carefully monitoring the patient response to reduced opioid prescribing.

 - MSQC Quality Improvement Timeline 2019-2020

 - MSQC 2020 Performance Improvement Scorecard with Collaborative Wide Measure Description (updated 1/8/2020)